Trade show model

 https://ingenieur-glaser.de/Kontakt/ – Contact

 The distance from the sensor to the reflector is determined by the time-of-flight of the radar beam.
-The reflector’s velocity is determined using the Doppler principle.
+The speed of the reflector is determined using the Doppler principle.

 Reflector